mannanshukla/mannanshukla.github.io/photography.md

-# Potograpy
+# Photography
-All of tese potos were taken wit te Panasonic DMC-ZS25
+All of these photos were taken with the Panasonic DMC-ZS25

 ## By Location
 - [Robbinsville, NJ](#robbinsville)